High Quality Motion Planning for Robots (and Other Creatures)

 Tentative Schedule (stay tuned!)

-28.3 Forming teams - You will submit (by email) the group members and a general description (100-200 words) of the project's main idea.
+20.3 Forming teams - You will submit (by email) the group members, a group name and a general description (100-200 words) of the project's main idea.

 (i) Algorithmic details.